Fabric Painting: How to Paint Upholstery

 As you can see in the picture above, the paint will soak into the fabric while it dries.
 To achieve a more opaque look, give the first coat about 1 hour to dry, then apply a second coat.

-Step 6) Seal with Natural Wax
+Step 6) Seal with Clear Wax

 Did you enjoy our video tutorial?
 Want to know how to finish your fabric painting?
 Make sure to Subscribe to our channel to get access to all our videos and stay tuned to learn all about waxing fabric!